Ukrainian president: Burial site contains torture victims - KESQ

 Digging in the rain, workers hauled body after body out of the sandy soil in a misty pine forest near Izium.
 Protected by head-to-toe suits and rubber gloves, they gently felt through the decomposing remains of the victims’ clothing, seemingly looking for identifying items.

-Before exhumation, investigators with metal detectors scanned the site for explosives.
-Soldiers strung red and white plastic tape between the trees.
+Before exhumation, investigators with metal detectors scanned the site for explosives, and soldiers strung red and white plastic tape between the trees.

-Zelenskyy said hundreds of civilian adults and children, as well as soldiers, had been found “tortured, shot, killed by shelling” near Izium’s Pishchanske cemetery.
+Zelenskyy said hundreds of civilian adults and children, as well as soldiers, had been found tortured or shot or killed by shelling near Izium’s Pishchanske cemetery.

 He cited evidence of atrocities, such as a body with a rope around its neck and broken arms.
 In another sign of possible torture, one man was found with his hands tied, according to Serhiy Bohdan, the head of Kharikiv police investigations, and Ukraine’s commissioner for human rights, Dmytro Lubinets.